@ibnlanre/portal

 prefsStore.$set({ theme: "dark" }); // State saved to a signed cookie

-, cookies are automatically signed before being set and verified when retrieved.
+**Signed cookies**: If you provide a `secret`, cookies are automatically signed before being set and verified when retrieved.
 This helps protect against client-side tampering.

 **Syntax:**